 Mohinder Chopra, who is the brother of Deepak Chopra, our Chief Executive Officer, is our Senior Vice President/General Manager India.
-His total compensation for fiscal year 2018 was valued at approximately \$337,000.
+His total compensation for fiscal year 2021 was valued at approximately \$437,000.

 Gerald Chizever, a member of our Board, is a partner at Loeb & Loeb LLP.
 Loeb & Loeb advises the Company in various matters from time to time.
 The fees paid by the Company to Loeb & Loeb in each of the past three fiscal years were significantly below the applicable threshold outlined in The NASDAQ Stock Market guidelines for determining director independence.
-Our Board carefully reviewed the nature of our engagement of Loeb & Loeb and the services rendered, including the expertise and relevant experience of the firm, the firm's and specific partners' knowledge of our Company and our business and past legal engagements, and the fees paid in such engagements, and determined that Mr. Chizever is independent under the standards of The NASDAQ Stock Market.
+For fiscal year 2021, the Company paid \$521,273 in fees to Loeb & Loeb.
+Our Board carefully reviewed the nature of our engagement of Loeb & Loeb and the services rendered, including nominal fees relative to Loeb & Loeb's annual revenues, the expertise and relevant experience of the firm, the firm's and specific partners' knowledge of our Company and our business and past legal engagements, and the fees paid in such engagements, and determined that Mr. Chizever is independent under the standards of The NASDAQ Stock Market.

 The Audit Committee of the Board reviews proposed transactions in which the Company and any person who is a member of the Board, a nominee to become a member of the Board, an executive officer of the Company, a holder of more than five percent of our voting securities, or any immediate family member of any of the foregoing would have a direct or indirect material interest in the transaction and the amount involved, when added together with the amounts of all other transactions with that related person for that fiscal year, exceeds \$75,000.
-The review involves an evaluation, without participation by any member of the Audit Committee with a direct or indirect material interest in the transaction, of whether the transaction would be on terms at least as favorable to us as those that could have been obtained from unaffiliated third parties.
+The review involves an evaluation, without participation by any member of the Audit Committee with a direct or indirect material interest in the 36transaction profiled therethe the year would be on terms at least as favorable to us as those that could have been obtained from unaffiliated third parties.
 This policy is supported by the Charter of the Audit Committee of the Board.